+When organizing a core workstation (Seiton) with consideration for physical-ergonomic requirements, in addition to the 5-S rules, the Best Point Principle should be consulted as well.
+This principle of workplace design states that items which are a part of a core work space should be kept in locations which are easiest to reach by the user.
+Ideally, all items would be within arm's reach.
+Even in a simple office, this would be difficult to implement, and it sounds like utopia when considering the work space at hand - the laboratory.
+Therefore, in order to be able to implement the Best Point Principle in the laboratory, it is crucial to sort items into three different areas of reach, according to their frequency of use.
 The optimum area of reach is equivalent to a radius of the length of a person's lower arm, including the hand, without stretching.
 This radius is the actual work area.
-For a range of body heights between 150 and 190 cm (4'11" to 6'3"), this radius is approximately 35 cm (13 3/4").
-However, the maximum physiological reach comprises a radius of the length of the outstretched arm without severe leaning forward of the upper body (approx. 50 cm or 19 $\frac{1}{2}$ " for body heights between 150 and 190 cm or 4'11" to 6'3").
+For a range of body heights between 1500 and 1900 mm (4'11" to 6'3"), this radius is approximately 35 cm (13 3⁄4").
+However, the maximum physiological reach comprises a radius of the length of the outstretched arm without severe leaning forward of the upper body (approx. 50 cm or 19 1/2" for body heights between 1500 and 1900 mm or 4'11" to 6'3").
 This is the ideal area in which items for daily use should be kept.
-The anatomical area of reach for persons of heights between 150 and 190 cm (or 4'11" to 6'3") is up to 60 cm (23 1/2") and thus requires leaning forward in order to reach items located within this radius.
+The anatomical area of reach for persons of heights between 1500 and 1900 mm (or 4'11" to 6'3") is up to 60 cm (23 1/2") and thus requires leaning forward in order to reach items located within this radius.
 It is suitable for items used in the long term.
 It is recommended that one get up in order to retrieve or use them, rather than leaning over to reach.
 Leaning forward should generally be avoided.
 Within the entire work area, both hands should be used.
 This supports coordination and distributes strain between two hands.

 Following the successful sorting of items, the ergonomic requirements during sitting and standing need to be considered.
 This is a part of orientation along the Best Point Principle.
 Mainly the task and the furniture in the laboratory determine whether one is sitting or standing while working.
 In fact, a German study of laboratory personnel revealed that approximately half the people sit while pipetting while the other half stands [8].
 If one stands exclusively, a chair with a high seat should be used as a sitting-standing support, and ergonomic workplace mats should be used.
 If one sits without exception, care should be taken to adjust the chair to the individual body height.
 The height is to be adjusted to allow the knees to form a 90 degree angle and the lower back to lean against a back rest.
 To the disadvantage of lab personnel, laboratory benches are often equipped with countless under-desk cupboards which preclude sitting altogether, or allow it only at an angle.
 From an ergonomic perspective, a combination of standing, walking and sitting is superior, as in this case all stabilizing muscles are in turn activated and relaxed, depending on the state of activity.
 Hence, it makes sense that following a pipetting task which has been performed while standing one would move to an office area, sit down at a table and record the data into the lab book.
 This combines ergonomics with responsible laboratory work.